wing5wong/artisan-whs-static/source/_announcements/2019-11-07_ncea-examinations-begin.md

 Year 9 and Year 13 students, and new students from all other year levels.

 \
 *A powhiri for new students and staff will be held at 9.00 am in the School Hall.
+Please assemble by 8.45am.

 \*Returning Year 13 students are to assemble in the Te Wehi Gymnasium at 9.30am.